Luxembourg

 Small companies, including cooperative companies, are exempted from an audit if the criteria set by the Law of 19 December 2002 have been met.
 However, companies subject to the supervision of the Commission de Surveillance du Secteur Financier, the public audit oversight body and financial services regulator (“CSSF”), or the Commissariat aux Assurances, the insurance regulator (“CAA”), must have their annual accounts audited regardless of size and type of the company.

 According to the Audit Law, only approved statutory auditors (“réviseurs d’entreprises agréés”) are allowed to perform statutory audits.
-Statutory auditors (“réviseurs d’entreprises agréés”) are authorized to perform audits commonly called “contractual audits”.
+Statutory auditors (“réviseurs d’entreprises”) are authorized to perform audits commonly called “contractual audits”.

-The Audit Law stipulates that statutory audits shall be carried out in compliance with International Standards on Auditing (“ISA”) as adopted by the CSSF.
+The Audit Law stipulates statutory audits be carried out in compliance with International Standards on Auditing (“ISA”) as adopted by the CSSF.
 The latter is also empowered to adopt standards on professional ethics, internal quality control, and auditing in the field of statutory audit for matters that may not be covered by the ISA.
 These standards, including ISA, are adopted by way of a CSSF regulation.
-This regulation comprises add-ons/carve-outs to standards on professional ethics, internal quality control, and ISA.
+This regulation comprises add-ons/carve-outs to ISA, however there is an ongoing process within the CSSF to incorporate new and revised ISA as issued by IAASB.

-The professional accountancy organization, the Institut des Réviseurs d’Enterprises (IRE), is responsible for issuing standards on various activities except for those applicable to statutory audits.
+The professional auditing organization, the Institut des Réviseurs d’Entreprises (“IRE”), is responsible for issuing standards on various activities except for those applicable to statutory audits.
 IRE has adopted applicable IAASB pronouncements for assurance engagements, review engagements, and related services (ISAE, ISRE, and ISRS).
 IRE has also adopted national standards on engagements entrusted exclusively to the audit profession by law.

 Auditors

-In Luxembourg, statutory auditors are regulated by Audit Law alongside with a number of grand-ducal regulations and the Commission de Surveillance du Sector Financier (CSSF) regulations.
-The Audit Law and regulations, including the EU Audit Regulation, outline the regulatory mechanisms and organization of the audit profession including the Institut des Réviseurs d’Enterprises (IRE).
+In Luxembourg, statutory auditors are regulated by Audit Law alongside a number of grand-ducal regulations and Commission de Surveillance du Secteur Financier (CSSF) regulations.
+The Audit Law and regulations, including the EU Audit Regulation, outline the regulatory mechanisms and organization of the audit profession including Institut des Réviseurs d’Entreprises (IRE).

 Candidates seeking to become statutory auditors must hold one or more master’s degrees or have undergone equivalent training.
 The content of those qualifications is governed by the grand-ducal regulation determining the requirements for the professional qualification.